Could My Dog/Cat Be Pregnant? Recognizing Pregnancy Signs and Understanding Confirmation Methods

 - Nipple Changes:This is one of the earliest signs you may notice.
 The nipples may become larger and more prominent than usual, and the color may deepen (especially in first-time mothers), and the hair around the nipples may become sparse.

-- Weight Gain and Abdominal Enlargement:This is the most intuitive change, but it usually only becomes noticeable after about a month of pregnancy (around weeks 4-5).
+- Weight Gain and Abdominal Enlargement:This is the most intuitive change, but it usually only becomes noticeable after a month of pregnancy (around weeks 4-5).
 The abdomen will gradually enlarge and become rounder.

 - Reduced Activity:As pregnancy progresses and weight increases, dogs may become less active than before.